 Then a 52 seater coach picked everyone up and drove them to a clifftop location.
 Somewhere that Jonny and I think is truly beautiful and one of the places we had discussed marriage, on a former holiday!
 We had more photo shoots – couples, singletons, the men.
 Our photographer even had me and Jonny climbing up a very steep cliff for photos!
 The view from up there… was incredible!

 Back at the hotel, our reception venue was almost like an island, as the tide came in and surrounded most of it.
 Candlelit, flowers, chairs with ribbons, lanterns, a pianist playing soft melodies and the setting sun, made the backdrop for an incredible dinner.
 Speeches

 and toasts ranged from long winded, to emotional, to hilarious and back again.

-Moving on to the dancefloor, hubs took the microphone and sang to me, “Everything”, by Michael Buble.
-Hubs is a fantastic singer and his voice (and the wine) made some of our guests a little emotional at this point.
+Moving on to the dancefloor, Jonny took the microphone and sang to me, “Everything”, by Michael Buble.
+Jonny is a fantastic singer and his voice (and the wine) made some of our guests a little emotional at this point.

 But just to make sure there wasn’t a dry eye

 in the house on the beach, we then took the dancefloor for our first dance as man and wife.
 “Come What May”, from Moulin Rouge, is our song (Guess what “our film” is?!) and we winged our newly formed routine, with only a few tiny mistakes (mainly to do with my terrible sense of balance).